'Every one of those deaths is unnecessary,' expert says of rising Covid-19 US death toll as tens of millions remain unvaccinated – KION546

 Covid-19 mitigation efforts continue to help children

-The more contagious Delta variant has contributed to more Covid-19 infections in children than when compared to the onset of the pandemic, which is of greater note since those under the age of 12 cannot yet be vaccinated.
+While the Delta variant has contributed to more Covid-19 infections in children compared to earlier in the pandemic, recent studies show certain mitigation measures are still effective tools in lowering infections — underscoring the importance of these strategies while children under the age of 12 remain ineligible to receive a Covid-19 vaccine.

-Recent studies, however, have shown that mitigation measures are still an effective tool in lowering infections.

 Covid-19 protocols at summer camps kept many from contracting Covid-19, and outbreaks increased when those safety measures weren’t taken, according to two studies published in the CDC’s Morbidity and Mortality Weekly Report on Friday.